 There is no officially-sanctioned route for the Trail and one its joys is that every walker can plan the exact route for him or her self.
 We give two routes for the first part of the trail.
-The original idea for the trail was by David Patterson who published a photographic book in 1996; since then there have been a number of different routes suggested by a variety of authors and other walkers.
+The original idea for the trail was by David Paterson who published a photographic book in 1996; since then there have been a number of different routes suggested by a variety of authors and other walkers.

 This route begins by using the passenger ferry to cross Loch Linnhe from Fort William, with the first walking leading perversely southwards before heading up the Cona Glen.
 A pass leads down to the dramatic monument at Glenfinnan.
 From here the route heads through the fringes of the Rough Bounds of Knoydart, giving some of the most rugged and challenging going on the whole trail.
 There are a good number of bothies available on the route, which continues to Barrisdale Bay and then to Kinloch Hhuorn.
 A final climb beneath the Saddle leads to Morvich in Kintail.